mskcc/RNAseqDB/README.md

 Another script pipeline-wrapper.pl provides more functionality, e.g. batch bias correction, than pipeline.pl.
 When executed with no argument or with the argument “-h”, pipeline-wrapper.pl, as well as other script file, will print detailed instructions on how to use it.

-After all the jobs terminate, you can (optionally) use another script file collect-qc.pl to create a report on the quality of the samples and to filter out low quality samples.
+After all the jobs terminate, you can (optionally) use another script file collect-qc.pl to create a report on the quality of the samples and to filter out low quality one.

     perl /ifs/e63data/schultzlab/wangq/bin/RNAseqDB/collect-qc.pl -i ~/data/RNA-seq/